Ravinder Singh (sport shooter)

-Ravinder Singh (born 17 October 1996) is an Indian sport shooter who competes in the 10 m air pistol and 50 m pistol events.
-He won the gold medal in the 50 m pistol event at the 2025 World Championships.
+Ravinder Singh (born 17 October 1996) is an Indian sport shooter who specializes in the 50 m pistol event.
+He won gold medal in the 50 m pistol event at the 2025 World Championships.

 Background

 Singh was born in Bishnah.
 He is trained under the guidance of coach Manoj Kumar.
 He currently serves as a Havildar in the Indian Army under the sports quota.

 Career

 In August 2023, he won two Bronze at the 2023 ISSF World Shooting Championships at Baku.
 He won a bronze in the men’s 50m pistol team event, along with Kamaljeet and Vikram Jagannath Shinde, with a combined score of 1646-28x.
 He also won a bronze in the individual event with a score of 556.

 In 2024, he took part in five World Cups, twice in Cairo and Grenada, and in Lima.
 He made his international debut at the ISSF Shooting World Cup in New Delhi in 2019 and also took part in the Asian Championships at Taoyuan in the 10m air pistol event.

 In the first World Cup of the year on 3 April 2025, he was initially in medal contention but failed to hold on and bowed out after 18th shot to finish 7th in the International Shooting Sport Federation World Cup (Pistol) in Buenos Aires, Argentina.

 In April 2025, he represented India at the ISSF World Cup in Lima where he missed a bronze medal along with Manu Baker in the 10m air pistol event to the Chinese team.

 In 2025, he also missed a bronze and finished fourth in the 2025 ISSF World Cup.